UserOfficeProject/user-office-core/documentation/docs/user-guide/user-officer/creating_call.md

 ### **How do I use FAPs within a call?**

-In order to assign a FAP(s) to a call, you
+There are several ways to assign a FAP to a call:

 **1. Use pre-existing FAPs**

-To utilise a pre-existing FAP within a call, simply select it from the drop-down menu.
-Note: multiple FAPs can be selected within a single proposal if needed.
+To utilise a pre-existing FAP within a call, simply select it from the 'Call FAPs' drop-down menu in the 'Reviews' section of the call.
+Note: multiple FAPs can be selected within a single call.

 **2. Create FAPs**

 You may also create new FAPs if they have not yet been defined within the UOS system.

 * [**How do I create FAPs?**](fap.md)

 ## **Proposal Workflows**